Applying the metallicity-dependent binary fraction to double white dwarf formation: Implications for LISA

-ONe WDs are rare and typically form from massive progenitor stars which evolve through the asymptotic giant branch (AGB) phase, thus resulting in a higher mass WD.
+ONe WDs are rare and typically form from massive progenitor stars which evolve through the asymptotic giant branch phase, thus resulting in a higher-mass WD.
 All ONe WDs in our \cosmic\ populations, e.g., have progenitor ZAMS masses above $4\,M_\odot$, and the resulting ONe WDs have a relatively flat distribution of masses from $1.05\,M_\odot$ up to the Chandrasekkhar limit of $1.4\,M_\odot$.
 Because an ONe WD can have a companion of any other WD type in our study, there is a spread in their distributions for separation, secondary mass, final orbital period, and formation time.
-In general, however, these systems result from wider separations to allow for the evolution of the ONe component without merging, e.g. all initial separations in our \cosmic \ populations have separations $\gtrsim 1.5\,R_\odot$.
-ONe + X DWDs can form on short timescales, as low as $30\,\rm{Myr}$ for the majority of high-metallicity systems.
+In general, however, these systems result from wider separations to allow for the evolution of the ONe component without merging.
+For example, all initial separations in our \cosmic \ populations have separations $\gtrsim 1.5\,R_\odot$.
+ONe + X DWDs can form on short timescales, as low as $30\,\rm{Myr}$, for the majority of high-metallicity systems.